 Homepage

-Phase II Continuation CINR Funded Projects
+CINR Phase II Continuation Funded Projects

 Projects by Year

-FY 2024 Phase II Continuation CINR Awards
+FY 2024 CINR Phase II Continuation Awards

 Six university-led projects will receive more than $4.7 million for research that complement and enhance ongoing NEUP research.

-A full list of Phase II Continuation CINR recipients is listed below.
+A full list of CINR Phase II Continuation recipients is listed below.

 TitleInstitutionEstimated Funding*Project DescriptionAbstractProject Type